 Initial funding for the center was provided by a national initiative led by Israel Council for Higher Education, MALAG/VATAT, together with university support.
 The center was awarded the largest grant among all universities in Israel, in the competitive program of this initiative.
-Subsequently, further donations and grants from industry and private donors have been obtained to support the center's activities.
+Subsequently, donations by Google and private donors have been obtained, including a generous donation by the Blavatnik Family Foundation, which allow TAD to make significant strides in advancing Al and DS.
+We are deeply indebted for this support.

 Since our inception, we have made significant strides in advancing knowledge and understanding in AI and DS in the university.
 We are now delighted to present some of the achievements made over the past two years in all the goals set for the center.
 These include support of both core and applied research, initiation of collaborations, the establishment of new educational programs, construction of an infrastructure for research, and contributions to society in the context of industry and public organizations.
 The center has established a strong presence on campus.
 It holds seminars and conferences and has established 13 communities in various fields to connect its members and to foster collaborations.
 As a result, over 300 faculty members are now affiliated with the center.
 In addition, the center has formed a "Bridge" entity, to help researchers through consulting, mentoring, and connecting between research groups.
 This is only the beginning!
 Looking ahead, we continue to formulate an ambitious road map for the future: